-German Pork Chops are such a treat.
-Any time you're simply in the mood for pork chops, apples and kraut, this recipe has everything you need.
+Not your average pork chops and sauerkraut.
+German Pork Chops have a truly distinctive flavor combination.
+Any time you're in the mood for pork chops, apples and kraut, this recipe has everything you need.
 There's a light dusting of cinnamon and paprika at the end that really sets this dish apart.

 To be honest, I've only made German Pork Chops using beer (even though I'm not a beer drinker) and the flavor of the beer is very subtle here.
 But, generally speaking and in most recipes that call for beer you can replace it ounce-for-ounce with chicken broth, beef broth, mushroom broth, white grape juice, or ginger ale and get very similar results.

 This recipe is easily adapted for a camping trip or for cooking in your RV kitchen.
 The reason is, it's all cooked in one skillet, on the stove (or try it in the Dutch Oven).
-So simple!
+So simple.
 All the ingredients are handy to pack for the road.
-Just slice the apples when you are ready to start cooking!
-Who needs burgers and hotdogs?
-This is delicious cooking in the great outdoors.
+Just slice the apples when you are ready to start cooking.